-Table 5 identifies network related event failures and possible reasons for these failures.
+Table 5 identifies network-related event failures and provides possible reasons for these failures.
 It also provides possible corrective actions.
 The NetFlex-3 driver switches operation from the primary controller to the secondary controller based on certain events.

 You can view controller status information in the Advanced Network Control Utility and status and error report information in the Windows NT System Event Log.
-These tools can help you monitor your network status and determine the operating state of the network.
-Table 5 indicates where to look for information when a specific event occurs.